kbs-group-9/kbs-group-9.github.io/README.md

   - How does Weather condition and time affect visibility which results in the number of accidents?
   - Do accidents happen due to stop signs w.r.t time of the day?
   - Is the accident rates in different states higher due to different Weather Condition?
+  - What factors contributes to Severity of an Accident?

 ### Audience
   - Regular vehicle users